vicolachips44/decatime.website/README.md

 ### The environment configuration file

-The configuration variables relay on phpdotenv package. you must create a *.env* file insite config folder and put lines located in *.env.example*
+The configuration variables relay on phpdotenv package. you must create a *.env* file inside config folder and put lines located in *.env.example*

 ### Initialisation of the project